rabbibotton/clog/README.md

                       :prompt nil)
 ```

-You still need to often update the UltraLisp and QuickLisp distros with:
+You still need to update often the UltraLisp and QuickLisp distros with:

 ```
 (ql:update-all-dists)
 ```
+If using the CLOG Builder Options -> Update CLOG Builder will do this for you.

 To get started load CLOG and then can load and run the builder:

 ```
-(ql:quickload :clog)
 (ql:quickload :clog/tools)
 (clog-tools:clog-builder)

 ```

+You can also just run from the command line run-builder or run-builder.bat

 To use the git versions CLOG, place git clone into ~/common-lisp or
 a findable source directory, i.e.
 [ ``(push #P"path/to/dir/of/projects" ql:*local-project-directories*)`` ]

 For git (you also need the clog builder plugins clog-ace and clog-terminal
-for the builder):
+for the builder or use the UltraLisp versions):

 ```
 cd ~/common-lisp